 Plashet Pride Award

-As a year team we recognise the importance of encouraging excellent attendance and punctuality in order for the students to make rapid (outstanding) progress and to this end we reward their achievements in assembly.
+As a year team, we recognise the importance of encouraging excellent attendance and punctuality in order for the students to make rapid (outstanding) progress and to this end, we reward their achievements in assembly.
 We recognise that good behaviour is paramount to the students learning and achieving their best and the students are encouraged to take responsibility for their behaviour.
-We want our students to feel safe and happy and to this end we listen to our students and act on their concerns.
-Form tutors will regularly review their progress and identify any concerns so that the appropriate interventions can be put in place.
-In preparation for Key Stage 4 we offer the students opportunities to take on responsibilities such as peer mediation for younger students.
+We want our students to feel safe and happy and to this end, we listen to our students and act on their concerns.
+Form tutors will regularly review your daughter’s progress and identify any concerns so that the appropriate interventions can be put in place.
+In preparation for Key Stage 4, we offer the students opportunities to take on responsibilities such as peer mediation for younger students.

 We look forward to working with you this year and appreciate your continued support.

 Year 10 students have moved swiftly into their important Key Stage 4 courses, fully appreciating the demands in terms of quantity of content, assessments and deadlines.
 The necessity for students to be organised, resourceful, committed and independent is now very much upon them, and these skills will assist and support them in their individual journeys to personal success and achievement.

 Year 11 is one of the most exciting, challenging and important times in your daughter’s education.
 It concludes the formal journey of secondary education with the public GCSE examinations and marks the transition from KS4 to KS5 and post 16 education.

 At Plashet we aim to ensure that your daughter is fully equipped to take on the challenges of life with tenacity, optimism, resilience and faith that her hard work will reap generous rewards.
 We work in partnership with families to achieve this with outstanding results over the years and we hope this tradition continues.